vpeddu/CLOMP/README.md

 Installation instructions for `Nextflow` can be found here: https://www.nextflow.io/docs/latest/getstarted.html.
 It is also avaialbe via `Anaconda` using "conda install -c bioconda nextflow"

-### 3. SNAP Index to NT.
+### NT SNAP index build.
-#### Approximate time: Setup ~ 2 hours, Index build ~3 days (might be MUCH longer)

 `SNAP` requires that you be able to load the whole database into RAM.
 The final built database for NT is a bit less than 4TB in size.
 We have split NT into 14 different chunks and built an index for each of these (each of these indexes is about 198Gb once built).
 If you have less RAM then you'll need to make more chunks, if your RAM usage starts paging during the index build it probably won't finish.
-Our databases are downloadable here: <database link>
+Our databases are downloadable here: <database link>.

 ##### Building a new NT database: